ProSapient

 ProSapient was featured in our expert network benchmarking in June-July 2018.
 We identified ProSapient as a regional challenger in our recurring expert network market sizing.
 Regional challengers are separated from other smaller expert networks by merit of their growth and/or business model.

-Inex One analyzed the machine-driven business model in our AI deepdive from 2019: AI and expert networks.
+Inex One analyzed the machine-driven business model in our AI deepdive: AI and expert networks.
 The article discusses the evolution of expert networks and the pros&cons of using machine learning/ statistical models.